Wrecking Crew (comics): Fictional team history

-During the Civil War crossover event, the Wrecking Crew is forced to join the Thunderbolts Army or face additional jail time.
+During the Civil War crossover event, the Wrecking Crew is forced to join the Thunderbolts or face additional jail time.
 The Wrecking Crew later escape to Canada to avoid the Superhuman Registration Act.
-The Wrecking Crew's most despicable act was murdering nearly everyone inside a Canadian bar all because of an "annoying" cell phone ringtone.
-They then join forces with the mythical Great Beasts and battle the superhero team Omega Flight.
-After being defeated by Omega Flight, they are imprisoned in a jail in Manitoba, but manage to escape and return to the United States, where they are recruited to join the Hood's crime syndicate.
-The Wrecking Crew were later hired by Jigsaw to kill the Punisher during Jigsaw's revenge plot against him.
-However, before the Wrecker can deliver the final blow, he is defeated by the Rhino, who owed the Punisher a favor after he spared the Rhino's life.
-During the "Secret Invasion" storyline, the Wrecking Crew are among the many supervillains who rejoined the Hood's crime syndicate and attacked an invading Skrull force.
+There, they kill everyone inside a bar because of an "annoying" cell phone ringtone.
+The Wrecking Crew then join forces with the Great Beasts and battle Omega Flight.
+After being defeated by Omega Flight, the Wrecking Crew are imprisoned in a jail in Manitoba, but manage to escape and return to the United States, where they join the Hood's crime syndicate.